Glenn-Gray-Labs/Stagehand/README.md

 # Stagehand
-The last concurrency framework you'll ever use.
+Write better code with this powerful concurrency framework for games and apps.